MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-transactional-churn.md

 ## Task 6 - Create a segment of high churn-risk customers

-Running the production model creates a new entity, which is listed on **Data** > **Entities**.
-You can create a new segment based on the entity created by the model.
+Running the production model creates a new table, which is listed on **Data** > **Tables**.
+You can create a new segment based on the table created by the model.

 1. On the results page, select **Create segment**.

-1. Create a rule using the **OOBeCommerceChurnPrediction** entity and define the segment:
+1. Create a rule using the **OOBeCommerceChurnPrediction** table and define the segment:
    - **Field**: ChurnScore
    - **Operator**: greater than
    - **Value**: 0.6